 BBQ Beef Ribs – $23.00 | 1/2 rack of sticky BBQ ribs, fries and coleslaw

 Well, this was my monster of a dish.
 I had seen these BBQ beef ribs come out before we ordered, and they looked delicious.

-The chips were nice, and a rather healthy portion at that.
-The coleslaw itself was not your normal Australia coleslaw, before we have have very finely chopped vegetables in it.
+The chips were beautiful, and a somewhat healthy portion at that.
+The coleslaw itself was not your ordinary Australia coleslaw before we have very finely chopped vegetables in it.
 This was very much like the coleslaw we get at home.
-A very nice surprise, that made my dish something i would back again for.
+A lovely surprise that made my dish something I would back again for.

 Chocolate Fondant – $12.50 | Chocolate fondant, vanilla bean ice cream, strawberry and peanut brittle